Keep the air indoors clean and fresh with these simple non-toxic steps to purify your home with minimal effort.

 Buy vintage furniture

-New furniture is so tempting, but most of it contains harmful chemicals like formaldehyde that can pollute the air and pose long-term health risks.
+New furniture is tempting, but most of it contains harmful chemicals like formaldehyde that can pollute the air and pose long-term health risks.
 Spend some time learning about vintage furniture styles instead.
-They’ve off-gassed their chemical loads already.
+They’ve off-gassed their chemical loads already, so they won’t bring pollutants into the home unless they’ve recently been refinished or reupholstered.

 But beyond that, they can be timeless, handmade pieces built to last.
-Whether you find yourself drawn to Midcentury designs, Georgian, Queen Anne, or a number of other furniture eras, for a unique style all your own.
+Whether you find yourself drawn to Midcentury designs, Georgian, Queen Anne, or any other furniture era, for a unique style all your own.

 Still love the modern stuff?
-There is an emerging number of apps today for buying gently used recent furniture.
+There is also an emerging number of apps today for buying gently used recent furniture.
 You get the benefit of newer pieces without the chemicals.
 Have to have a new piece of furniture?
-Let it air out outdoors for several days in a dry, shaded area until the chemical smells subside.
+Let it air out outdoors for several days in a dry, shaded area until the chemicals subside.

 Related on Ethos: